Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 2/🟥I3340 - Parallel Programming/🟩1 @ Multithreading in Java.md

 **The lock associated with this condition is atomically released** and the current thread becomes disabled for thread scheduling purposes.
 Before this method can return the current thread must re-acquire the lock associated with this condition.

+## Example use case
+Say you have this system:
+- AtoB thread type: *if the var is A switch it to B*
+- BtoC thread type: *if the var is B switch it to C*
+- CtoA thread type: *if the var is C switch it to A*

+And you create 3 conditions:
+- isA : *if the char is A*
+- isB : *if the char is B*
+- isC : *if the char is C*

+1. And you want to keep this system cycling *(i know it does not make sense to have this as threads but shows my point)* so you run a thread for each type.
+2. Now each thread should **sleep if the var is not correct** *(Like we're in AtoB but the var is not A, its C)*.
+	1. So you set the condition for that thread to wait *(we're in AtoB so isA.await())*
+3. If we're on the correct thread, *(Like we're in CtoA and the char is C)*
+	1. We switch the char to the next char *(so C to A)*
+	2. Wake up the thread of that char using its condition object *(isA.signal)*
+	3. Sleep the current thread *(isC.await)*

+and so on.

+> Check the finals sent by the doc to see the full code

 # Semaphores
 Semaphores can be used to **restrict the number of threads that access a shared resource.**